hypo69/hypo/docs/rst_from_gemini/ru/suppliers/aliexpress/utils/ensure_https.md

         str | list[str]: The URL string or list of URL strings with the https:// prefix.

     Raises:
-        ValueError: If `prod_ids` is a WindowsPath object.
+        TypeError: If `prod_ids` is neither a string nor a list of strings.
-        TypeError: if prod_ids is not a string or a list of strings.
+        ValueError: If `prod_ids` is a WindowsPath instance.

     Examples:
         >>> ensure_https("example_product_id")